acmbvp/Hacktoberfest/README.md

 ### 4. Create a New Branch

-To create your branch, from your terminal window, change your directory so that you are working in the directory of the repository.
+To create your branch, from your terminal window , change your directory so that you are working in the directory of the repository.
 Be sure to use the actual name of the repository (i.e. Hacktoberfest) to switch into that directory.

 #####    `cd Hacktoberfest`